 6. Immerse yourself in incredible art.

-Florence, Italy just might be the world’s greatest city for art lovers.
-The birthplace of the Renaissance is home to two world-renowned galleries, as well as plenty of incredible outdoor public art.
+The birthplace of the Renaissance is home to two exceptional galleries, as well as plenty of fantastic outdoor public art.
 Travelers shouldn’t miss visiting Michelangelo’s David at the Galleria dell’Accademia, or checking out the world’s largest collection of Renaissance art at the Uffizi Gallery.

 In Venice, art lovers should head for Piazza San Marco.
 From there, you can see the stunning interiors of Saint Mark’s Basilica and Doge’s Palace, in addition to the Museo Correr.
 The museum houses an impressive collection of art that was bequeathed to the city of Venice in 1830 by Teodoro Correr.
 Correr spent his life meticulously collecting art and artifacts relating to the history of Venice.
-Art lovers will also want to visit Saint Mark’s Basilica and Doge’s Palace, both located in Piazza San Marco, to see their stunning interiors.

 7. Go off the beaten path.

-One of the great joys of a country-intensive voyage is having the time to venture a little off the beaten path.
-During these voyages you can explore lesser-known neighborhoods in Italy’s major cities, and call on smaller Italian ports you may not have visited otherwise—like the port of Olbia.
+One of the great joys of an Azamara country-intensive voyage is having the time to venture a little off the beaten path.
+During these voyages, you can explore lesser-known neighborhoods in Italy’s major cities, and call on smaller Italian ports you may not have visited otherwise—like the port of Olbia.

-During our 2019 voyage, we’ll call on Brindisi, Italy.
-This town is a jumping off point to explore Italy’s Puglia region.
+There’s also the port of Brindisi, considered a great jumping-off point to explore Italy’s Puglia region.
 Pay a visit to the town of Lecce, a highlight of the area.
 The excellent local food, Baroque architecture, and impressive Roman amphitheater are sure to win you over.

-Wherever you go in Italy, it will be a joy – especially when you go there with Azamara.
+Wherever you go in Italy, it will be a joy — especially when you go with Azamara.
 Our mid-sized ships are like boutique hotels that float, transporting you from one great destination to the next in style.
 Just imagine a week or more exploring the spectacular cities and remarkable regions of Italy, and only having to unpack once!
-Join us in Italy on our 2018 LCV Voyage or browse our Italian itineraries, and all our country-intensive voyages, here.
+Browse our Italian itineraries and country-intensive voyages here.

 Other Blogs You May Like...